vaughankraska/data_eng_2_lab1/README.md

 - Use pulsar functions to complete the functionality of the below python function (splitting/capitalization)

 - Notes on repo:
     * the docker stuff is broken and not working (using docker compose does not work for deploying locally or on any server)
     * You have to start the pulsar functions on every restart or attach the pulsar Function config files
     * You have to upload the pulsar function files to the pulsar cluster
     * exec into docker container as root with: docker exec -u root -it <containerid> /bin/bash

 ## To run
-* start pulsar (with docker):
+* start pulsar (with docker) in a session:
 ```bash
 docker run -it \
 -p 6650:6650 \